MathewIsherwood/PizzaVan/README.md

 - **Sprint 5:** Deployment & Testing.

 ## User Stories
-### Ordering Pizza
+### Guest User Stories (Users Without an Account)

+- As a guest, I want to `browse the pizzas`, so I can see what pizzas are available. - Done
+- As a guest, I want to `see the truck’s location`, so I can find out where to get a pizza. - Done
+- As a guest, I want to `sign up` easily, so I can place an order without hassle.
+- As a guest, I want to see `special pizzas`, so I can try something new.
+- As a guest, I want to see `other customer reviews`, so I can decide which pizza to try next.

+### Customer User Stories (Users logged in)

-- As a customer, I want to see `special pizzas`, so I can try something new.
+- As a customer, I want to see `special pizzas`, so I can try something new.- Done
+- As a customer, I want to `see the truck’s location`, so I can find out where to get a pizza.
-- As a customer, I want to order `multiple pizzas` at once, so I can buy food for my family or group.
+- As a customer, I want to see the `truck’s schedule`, so I know when and where I can pick up my order.
 - As a customer, I want to see an `estimated pickup time`, so I know when my pizza will be ready.
 - As a customer, I want to schedule an order in advance, so I can pick it up at my `preferred time`.
+- As a customer, I want to order `multiple pizzas` at once, so I can buy food for my family or group. - Done
 - As a customer, I want to receive an `order confirmation`, so I know my order was successfully placed.

-### Finding the Pizza Truck

-- As a customer, I want to view the `live location` of the pizza truck, so I can find it easily.
-- As a customer, I want to see the `truck’s schedule`, so I know when and where I can pick up my order.

-### Reviews & Feedback

 - As a customer, I want to see `other customer reviews`, so I can decide which pizza to try next.
 - As a customer, I want to `leave a review` after my order, so I can share my experience.

 ## Admin (Business Owner) User Stories
-### Order Management
+- As an admin, I want to `feature special pizzas`, so customers can see what’s new.
+- As a admin, I want to `set the truck’s location`.
+- As an admin I want to `set weekly schedules`, so customers can plan their visits.
 - As an admin, I want to `view and manage incoming orders`, so I can prepare them efficiently.
-- As an admin, I want to update `order status`, so customers know when their pizza is ready.
+- As an admin, I want to update `order status` and `estimated pickup time`, so customers know when their pizza is ready.

-### Menu Management

-- As an admin, I want to `feature special pizzas`, so customers can see what’s new.

-### Truck Location & Schedule

-- As an admin, I want to `update the truck’s live location`, so customers can find us easily.
-- As an admin, I want to `set weekly schedules`, so customers can plan their visits.

-### Customer Engagement

 - As an admin, I want to `view & approve customer reviews`, so I can improve my service.

-## Guest User Stories (Users Without an Account)

-- As a guest, I want to `browse the pizzas`, so I can see what pizzas are available.
-- As a guest, I want to `view the truck’s location`, so I can find out where to get a pizza.
-- As a guest, I want to `sign up` easily, so I can place an order without hassle.

 ## Scope Plane